 Mediation Session: You will be charged on an hourly basis according to the sliding scale below for the mediation sessions.
 Payments for the mediation sessions are made at the end of each session.

 $80,000.00 - $125,000.00 $250.00

 Above $250,000.00 $350.00

 You will be charged for scheduled sessions that you do not attend unless you give this office a 48 hour advance notice of your cancellation unless it is due to an emergency.
-Please call the office and leave a voice message for all cancellations.
+Please call the office (315-422-9756) and leave a voice message about your cancellation.

 MEDIATION IS VOLUNTARY

 The parties’ decision to mediate is voluntary and they may withdraw from mediation at any time and for any reason.

 The mediator will attempt to help you resolve issues as long as both parties make a good faith effort to reach agreement based on fairness to both parties as they collectively define fairness.
 Both parties must be willing and able to participate in mediation.
 The mediated agreement requires compromise and both parties agree to attempt to be flexible and open to new ideas for resolution.
 If the mediator, in her judgment, concludes that agreement is not possible with her assistance, or that continuation of the mediation would harm or prejudice one or both participants, the mediator will withdraw and the mediation will end.

 Should any disagreement arise between the parties and the mediator or anyone associated with her office, we will first mediate the dispute, and if mediation fails, we will arbitrate the dispute.
 Both mediation and arbitration, should they be required, will be carried out in accordance with the code of ethics published by the Association for Conflict Resolution and the rules pertaining to the nature of the dispute as published by the American Arbitration Association.